The Disability and Advocacy Research Network is for folks with disabilities in psychology at any career stage (including students).

 DARN is made possible through the help of our outstanding volunteers.

-Thank you Nazanin Heydarian, Jordan Rubin-McGregor, William Meese, David Myers, Nicole Rosa, Mamuna Sarwar, and Katie Wang!
+Thank you Thomas Dirth, Nazanin Heydarian, Jordan Rubin-McGregor, William Meese, David Myers, Joan Ostrove, Nicole Rosa, Mamuna Sarwar, and Katie Wang!

-DARN was funded in September 2021 when it was funded by a Community Catalyst Grant from the Society for Personality and Social Psychology.
+DARN was founded in September 2021 when it was funded by a Community Catalyst Grant from the Society for Personality and Social Psychology.